 Built in 1909 this Stile Liberty (Italian Art Nouveau) was rescued by a group of young artists and is now a working theatre again.

-If you’re changing trains and can’t stray too far from the station, you could hang out in Piazza Manfredo Fanti.
+If you’re changing trains and can’t stray too far from the station, you could hang out with a book in Piazza Manfredo Fanti.
 It’s a quiet little park with sunny and shaded areas that’s literally just over the road from the frenetic station.

 Or if you have a bit longer you could visit the Palazzo Massimo alle Terme www.museonazionaleromano.beniculturali.it which is on the square in front of the station.